Updated January 6th, 2021

 Every casino has parties you can attend – for a price.

-For the five Circus Circus/Eldorado/Silver Legacy bars below, you’ll have to pay a $20 cover charge for each bar.
+As they did last year, Five Circus Circus/Eldorado/Silver Legacy bars offer a deal where you’ll have to pay a $25 cover charge for each bar.
 (Or purchase an all-access pass – more on that below).

-In addition to the $20 cover, you can pay an additional $50 to have all-you-can drink, from 9 PM to Midnight.
+In addition to the $25 cover, you can pay an additional $65 to have all-you-can drink.
+In other words, $90 gets you in the place with a three-hour open bar.
+The parties start at 9 PM on the 31st.

-Downtown Reno casinos have a couple of different all access passes that get you into New Year’s Eve parties.
+In addition, the Downtown Reno casinos have an all access passes that allows you to go into any (or all) of five New Year’s Eve parties.

 Downtown Reno New Year’s Eve Parties Without a Cover Charge